MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 Microsoft account (MSA) is the term for all the Microsoft-managed non-organizational user accounts (for example, `hotmail.com`, `live.com`, `outlook.com`.)
 Azure Data Explorer supports user authentication for MSAs that are identified by their UPN; there's no concept of security groups.
-The cluster **will not** attempt to resolve UPNs when an MSA principal is configured on it.
+No attempt will be made to resolve UPNs when an MSA principal is configured on it.

 ### Examples for MSA principals